Data Centers in Seattle

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are readily available from multiple providers in the Seattle area.
-Companies like Hivelocity and phoenixNAP offer dedicated server solutions for performance-sensitive applications requiring direct hardware access.
+Bare Metal Bare metal solutions are widely available from providers like Hivelocity and phoenixNAP, offering dedicated compute for performance-sensitive workloads that require direct hardware access.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates average $0.048/kWh, as of September 2025.
-This extremely competitive pricing directly lowers the total cost of ownership for high-density deployments.
-The grid is sourced primarily from clean hydropower (~67%), a significant benefit for meeting corporate sustainability goals.
+Average Cost Of Power Seattle offers some of the most competitive power pricing in North America, with industrial rates averaging $0.05/kWh as of July 2025.
+This significantly reduces the total cost of ownership for high-density deployments.
+The grid is predominantly powered by renewable hydropower (~67%), making it a strong choice for achieving sustainability goals.

-Power Grid Reliability: The power grid serving the primary data center corridors in the Seattle metro area is well-engineered and highly reliable.
-Major facilities are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for mission-critical operations.
+Power Grid Reliability The power grid serving the primary data center corridors is well-engineered and reliable.
+Major facilities are typically supported by redundant feeds from multiple substations to ensure high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Washington offers a significant financial benefit through its sales and use tax exemption on data center equipment.
-This incentive lowers the upfront capital expenditure required to build out or refresh server, storage, and networking hardware.
+Tax Advantage For Data Centers Washington offers a significant financial incentive through its sales and use tax exemption for qualifying data center equipment and construction.
+This program directly lowers the upfront capital expenditure and ongoing hardware refresh costs for tenants and operators.

 Natural Disaster Risk